Do you know your military traditions?

-In the U.S. Navy, when an officer attains the prestigious rank of captain—reached by fewer than 3% of officers—he or she is tossed into the water in full uniform, making the new captain ‘salty.’
+In the U.S. Navy, when an officer attains the prestigious rank of captain—reached by fewer than 3% of officers—they are tossed into the water in full uniform, making the new captain ‘salty.’
 In one instance, an exception was made: When Capt.
 Julie Green was promoted in February 2014, inclement weather prevented the ocean toss.
-Sea water was poured over her shoulder boards to honor the tradition.
+Seawater was poured over her shoulder boards to honor the tradition.

 Around the world, ceremonial guards at important sites are relieved of their shifts in traditional ceremonies known as “guard mounting.”
 These reflect ancient drills, precision marches, and the solemnity of handing over the responsibility for defending the site.
 The best-known American guard mounting is the changing of the guard at Arlington National Cemetery’s Tomb of the Unknowns.
 In Britain, the most famous guard mounting ceremony is the changing of the guard at Buckingham Palace.